ClassOrg-Data-Sci-F2024/Context-Word-Embeddings/project_todo.md

 todo list

+- look for shared words between target word cosine lists
+- analyze k-bands of the words, using the 100k list or the lextutor

 - Read the full data (all 22 files) in with read_lines and unlist
 - Make into a tibble
 - Mutate with document number